AnnaProDev/AnnaKondrDeveloper/README.md

 <img src="https://media.giphy.com/media/paTz7UZbPfTZFRYnnB/giphy.gif" alt="latop" width="200" height="200" frameBorder="0">
 <h1>Hi there! 👋I am Anna.</h1>
-I consider myself as a Full-Stack but the true is that I prefer the Front.
+I consider myself as a Full-Stack but the true is that I prefer the Front.<br>
-Love coding for the fact that I can build everything I dream.
+Love coding for the fact that I can build everything I dream.<br>
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning JavaScript and React <br>
 - 💬 Ask me anything about my projects.

 <h2>Skills and Technologies:</h2>